 What about Amazon?

-I often discourage people from getting herbs and supplements via Amazon unless it’s a last resort, since those versions of these products tend to be less potent.
-(Amazon versions of the abvoe products could be sitting in storage for longer periods of time, they could be coming from someone else’s home, or there could be subject to poor storage practices such as sitting in front of direct light for too long – all which reduce potency.)
+Amazon versions of the above products could be sitting in storage warehouses for longer periods of time, they could be coming from someone else’s home, or there could be sitting in front of direct light for too long.

 How to take digestive bitters